armandogj1/Appttendance/README.md

 * Fork the app's repo and deploy to heroku by creating a remote.
 * Setup a google sheets api project, store the service account email and private key in a .env file to run app locally.
 Pass them as env variables to the deployed heroku app.
-* Include the necessary permission files either using the heroku dashboard or the CLI.

 ```
 GOOGLE_SERVICE_ACCOUNT_EMAIL=xxxxxxxx@xxxxxxx.iam.gserviceaccount.com